cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 > ## Challenge
 >
-> Using what you did before, try to mixuture them and plot a comparison **between real data for sideband method and real data** for fitting method and get a analysis.
+> Using what you did before, try to mix them and plot a comparison **between real data for sideband method and real data** for sthe fitting method and get an analysis.
 > Notice that:
 >
 > * Real data = Run 2011
 > * Simulated data = Monte Carlo = MC
 >
-> Tip: you just need change what you saw in this page to do this comparison.
+> Tip: you just need to change what you saw in this page to do this comparison.
 >
 {: .challenge}